 Deana also discovered how much sugar is a trigger for her, which made sense since diabetes runs in her family.

 This prompted her to start baking and experimenting with low carb flours and sweeteners.

 With the support of her entrepreneur family, she then launched Good Dee’s!

-Tips and Tricks for each Low Carb Baking Mixes!
+Recipe Ideas for each Low Carb Baking Mix!